HyperHDG/HyperHDG/python/README.md

   running interpreter (`pip install nanobind`), its bundled cmake config is injected via `-Dnanobind_DIR` automatically, so no system-wide nanobind is needed.

-One caveat inherent to CPython: extension modules cannot be re-initialized in a process, so recompiling *different* code under an already-imported module name needs a new `NB_MODULE` name or a fresh interpreter (`load()` raises a clear `ImportError` for this case).
+Extension modules can never be re-initialized in a CPython process; `load()` works around this the way the legacy machinery did: by default (`hash_name=True`) the `NB_MODULE` name is suffixed with a content hash, so *edited code simply loads as a new module in the same session* — variants coexist, switching back to earlier code returns the cached module instantly, and all variants share one build tree (an incremental rebuild per new variant).
+`compile()` defaults to `hash_name=False` for stable artifact names.
+(Re-binding an *identical* C++ type from a second variant — e.g. after editing only a comment — triggers a harmless nanobind "type already registered" warning.)

 ### What becomes deletable